DelphiABall/Yellowfin-Delphi-REST/README.md

 | `yellowfinbi.api.<section>.intf` | Defines the interface structure for the API section. |
 | `yellowfinbi.api.<section>.classes` | Provides the default class implementations for those interfaces. |

-This modular structure, based on Interfaces allows you to **extend or override any class** without modifying the core code structure.
+This modular structure, based on Interfaces, allows you to **extend or override any class** without modifying the core code structure.

 ---